All That: Development

 Brian Robbins and Michael Tollin created the show, and the head writer was Dan Schneider who also became the showrunner of the series in the third season.
 All That marked the beginning of Schneider's prolific career in creating and writing hit television series for young audiences.
 The New York Times, in separate articles, referred to Schneider as "the Norman Lear of children's television" and "the master of a television genre".

-In 1986, Robbins and Schneider met while working on the ABC sitcom Head of the Class.
+In 1986, Robbins and Schneider met when they were cast in the ABC sitcom Head of the Class, where they co-starred as Eric Mardian and Dennis Blunden, members of an honors program for gifted high school students.
 Becoming close friends, the two performers both shared a mutual interest in writing, eventually coming together to write and then pitch an episode to the show's producers just to see if they could do it.
 To their amazement, the producers liked their idea and bought it.
-Their episode ("Will the Real Arvid Engen Please Stand Up") later aired during the show's second season.
+Their episode ("Will the Real Arvid Engen Please Stand Up") later aired during the show's second season in 1988.

 Following the success of Head of the Class, Robbins and Schneider were asked to co-host the second annual Kids Choice Awards in 1988 alongside Tony Danza and Debbie Gibson.
 Although they were unaware of the fledgling Nickelodeon cable channel, the two agreed to participate.
 The award ceremony that year was produced by Albie Hecht, with whom Robbins and Schneider quickly struck up a friendship.
 Their friendship continued after the awards, and Hecht suggested they develop something for Nickelodeon.
 Robbins and Schneider declined his offer, as they were still under contract with ABC.